-- Welfare of the child is paramount (Children Act 1989). - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff should work, and be seen to work in an open and transparent way. - Staff should discuss and/or take advice promptly from their line manager or other senior member of staff over any incident, which may give rise to concern. - Records should be made of any such incident and of decisions made/further actions agreed, in accordance with school policy for keeping and maintaining records. - Staff should apply the same professional standards regardless of gender or sexuality. - All staff should know the name of their designated person for child protection, be familiar with local child protection arrangements and understand their responsibility to safeguard the protected children and young people. - Staff who are subject to an allegation are advised to contact their professional association

-Staff should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them
+- Welfare of the child is paramount (Children Act 1989). - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff should work, and be seen to work in an open and transparent way. - Staff are not permitted to use their mobile phones in school unless in the staff room or a senior leadership office where no pupils are present. - Staff should discuss and/or take advice promptly from their line manager or other senior member of staff over any incident, which may give rise to concern. - Records should be made of any such incident and of decisions made/further actions agreed, in accordance with school policy for keeping and maintaining records. - Staff should apply the same professional standards regardless of gender or sexuality. - All staff should know the name of their designated person for child protection, be familiar with local child protection arrangements and understand their responsibility to safeguard children and young people. - Staff who are subject to an allegation are advised to contact their professional association - Staff should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them

-Contact should be made and advice sought from the Local Authority Designated Officers - Fiona Cowan on 01925 443101 and Beki Byron on 01925 443102.
+Contact should be made and advice sought from the Local Authority Designated Officer (LADO) - Beki Byron (01925 442079).